 Humans in the Natural World: English, History, and Science

-All 9th-grade students are required to take a full-year interdisciplinary program titled Humans in the Natural World, which is composed of three distinct but thematically connected courses: English, history, and science.
-Students earn three academic credits (1.0 in English, 1.0 in history, and 1.0 in science).
-These courses provide new students with a foundation in analytical thinking, creative expression, and interdisciplinary inquiry.
+All 9th-grade students are required to take the full-year interdisciplinary program Humans in the Natural World.
+The course series is composed of three distinct but thematically connected courses in English, history, and science, which are designed provide new students with foundations in analytical thinking, creative expression, and interdisciplinary inquiry.
+Students earn three academic credits (1 in English, 1 in history, and 1 in science).

 Using the tools and methods of each discipline, Humans in the Natural World begins with the essential question: How do we know what we know?
 Students start by observing and investigating their local environment and expand outward to global contexts.
 They engage with literary texts, scientific investigations, and historical documents to explore the human relationship with the natural world—its patterns, resources, and meanings.